Looking for some great events to attend?

 November 10

 The Wimmera River Challenge is set to return for the milestone 10th time in November.
-Head to the Horsham Greyhound Racing Complex.
+Head to the Horsham Greyhound Racing Complex for the massive community event.

 Horsham